eclipse/mosaic.website/content/tutorials/tiergarten/_index.md

 This tutorial aims to provide a general overview of the Eclipse MOSAIC application concept and shows two examples that involve ad hoc communication via `IEEE` 802.11p between different participants and message passing from one application to another that run on the same vehicle.

+{{% alert learning_objectives %}}
 The tutorial is split up into five main parts:

-1. How to equip a vehicle with one or more applications.
+- How to equip a vehicle with one or more applications.
 This process is called	`mapping`.
-2. An example application that shows how to implement communication between	different vehicles via a wireless ad hoc network.
+- An example application that shows how to implement communication between	different vehicles via a wireless ad hoc network.
-3. The next part of the tutorial shows how to accomplish message passing between two applications that run on the same vehicle.
+- The next part of the tutorial shows how to accomplish message passing between two applications that run on the same vehicle.
-4. An overview of the traffic light application and a summary about what can be done with the traffic light from within the application.
+- An overview of the traffic light application, and a summary about what can be done with the traffic light from within the application.
-5. The last part of the tutorial shows how to retrieve the results of a simulation run.
+- The last part of the tutorial shows how to retrieve the results of a simulation run.
+{{% /alert %}}

 The scenario itself consists of three vehicles that drive down a road in consecutive order and pass a Road Side Unit (RSU) that emits messages in a fixed interval.
 The vehicles will receive the messages from the RSU as soon as they are in communication range.